Enzoait/ThumbExt/README.md

 ### 4 Done !

-## V1 Released !
-(07/29/2023), Here's what's new :
+## v.1.1 Released !
+(11/19/2023), Here's what's new :

-- ThumbExt open source release
-- Light Mode
+- Now compatible with mobile devices
-- Operational
+- Favicon added
-- Homepage is now responsive

 ## Font used :